pascal-ballet/CellularAutomataStudio/README.md

   - then drag & drop it into the property DisplayIn of the CellularAutomataStudio property

 Fill the properties init_code, exec_code and functions_code with GLSL code.
-  - Try the simple examples or
-  - directly code with the standalone example
   - The init_code is called at the beginning of launch of your application
   - The exec_code is called evry frame
   - The functions_code allow you to write your own functions.